White Vinegar Benefits: 14 Smart Uses Around the Home

 Underarm hair - Perspiration

-Spraying vinegar onto shirt armpits before the wash (and let it work in for a bit) can remove the discoloration and perspiration smells.
+Spraying vinegar onto shirt armpits before the wash, and letting it work in for a bit, can remove the discoloration and perspiration smells.
+For the full method on lifting set-in odor, see our guide on how to get rid of stubborn underarm odors from clothes.

 13. Deodorize the Disposal